brandokoch/neovim-ide/README.md

 ### Copy and paste
 In order for copied text to not be overwritten by delete commands copy to a register instead:
 - select text
-- select register "a" and yank with y: `"ay"`
+- select register "a" and yank with y: `"ay`
 - to paste select register "a" and paster with p: `"ap`

 ### Macros